 Arison Investments creates financial returns alongside added value for humanity and preserving the Earth’s natural resources.

 Operating in more than 40 countries across 5 continents in finances, infrastructure, real estate, renewable energy, and water, Arison Investments applies the vision of Doing Good is Good Business, viewing universal challenges as opportunities to create business innovation.

 Arison Investments long-term strategy places emphasis on encouraging large-scale ventures that provide a values-based response to the basic needs of large populations, while balancing between people, profit, and planet.

-Miya, Arison Investments water company, realizes the value of Abundance through its water efficiency operations worldwide.
+Miya, Arison Investments water company, realizes the value of Abundance through its water efficiency solutions and water asset operations worldwide.
 It leads to savings of millions of gallons of existing fresh water daily.

 Seeking to create long-term ethical investments that look toward the future, Arison Investments is constantly looking into new ventures that can expand its values-led business portfolio.